JaiveerChavda/blog/README.md

 next steps to follow:

 1-complete some lessons given by jeff. from github repo link.
-2-Queue
+2-Queue - done
-3-Events
+3-Events - done
 4-Compiling assets
-5-advanced eloquent relation ships
+5-advanced eloquent relation ships - done
 6-artisan commands
 7-Http Tests
-8-Notifications
+8-Notifications - done
 9- eloquent - API Resource.
-post with et as title text - 21

 TODO:
 Of course we only had time in the Laravel From Scratch series to review the essentials of a blogging platform.
 You can certainly take this many steps further.
 Here are some quick ideas that you might play with.